 After three years of negotiations, an amendment to Protocol II was agreed upon in 1996.
 Unlike the initial Protocol II, Amended Protocol II (AP II) applies to non-international armed conflicts as well as conflicts between states.
 It also prohibits the use of antipersonnel mines that do not contain enough iron to be detected with standard demining equipment and regulates the transfer of landmines.

 Amended Protocol II entered into force on 3 December 1998.
 It is deposited with the Secretary-General of the United Nations in New York.
-As of March 2013, there are 98 High contracting Parties to Amended Protocol II.
+As of July 2013, there are 99 High Contracting Parties to Amended Protocol II.

 GICHD Statements / Presentations in 2013